blake-gj/aio-docs/docs/materials/acetal/copolymer/conductive.md

     - May show reduced chemical resistance compared to standard acetal
     - Higher cost compared to standard and anti-static grades

+!!! abstract "Data Disclaimer"
+    The material property values provided in this document represent typical values obtained from standardized test methods and are provided for reference purposes only.
+Actual performance may vary based on:

+    - Specific grade and manufacturer
+    - Processing conditions and methods
+    - Environmental conditions
+    - Part design and geometry
+    - Application requirements

+    Critical applications should always verify specific grade properties with the material manufacturer.
+While we strive to maintain accuracy, this data should not be used for detailed design specifications without independent verification.
+The user assumes all responsibility for determining the suitability of the material for their specific application.

 ---
 *Last updated: December 18, 2024*
 *Document version: 1.0*